Best smart speakers 2024: top voice assistant speakers tested by our experts

 It's also worth thinking about which ecosystem you use most.
 While most voice assistants do work with other services, they're tightly integrated with those made by their creators, making them much slicker to use.
 If you frequently use Google's services, for instance – Calendar, Maps, Gmail – maybe a product with Google Home baked in would be best for you.
 Love shopping at Amazon and have a Prime account?
 An Amazon Echo might be right up your alley.
 Or maybe you want more flexibility and a wider choice of streaming features (hi, Sonos).

 Finally: sound quality.
 We're What Hi-Fi?, so the audio quality of a smart speaker still very much matters over the AI tech.
 This can vary quite a lot between models and manufacturers, and while spending more doesn't always guarantee a better listening experience, you do get the benefit of your investment here.
 Some of the smaller smart speakers are limited purely because of their dimensions, so be realistic about your budget and what to expect.
-Find the right balance between great sound for your tunes and a helpful AI assistant, though, and you're on to a winner - like these top choices below.
+Find the right balance between great sound for your tunes and a helpful AI assistant, though, and you're on to a winner - like the top choices above.

 How we test smart speakers